 How much juice they leak depends on how Google currently factor in dangling pages, but Matt himself suggests not to create dangling pages.

-If you read any SEO Guide that suggests that the ultimate cure for duplicate content is to block it with robots.txt, I suggest you might want to question the author about dangling pages.
+If you read any SEO Guide that suggests that the ultimate cure for duplicate content is to block it with robots.txt, I advise you to might want to question the author about dangling pages.

 Meta NoIndex Follow Duplicate Content

-This is a better solution than using Robots.txt, because it doesn’t create dangling pages.
-Links on a duplicate content page are still followed, however both internal and external links are followed and thus are leaks, often multiple leaks for the same piece of content when using CMS systems such as WordPress which create site-wide links in the sidebar when using poorly designed themes, plugins, and especially WordPress Widgets.
+This is a better solution than using Robots.txt because it doesn’t create dangling pages.
+Links on a duplicate content page are still followed.
+However, both internal and external links are followed and thus are leaking, often multiple leaks for the same piece of content when using CMS systems such as WordPress which create site-wide links in the sidebar when using poorly designed themes, plugins, and especially WordPress Widgets.

 If you read an article suggesting using Meta Noindex Follow, ask the author how they are controlling external links on duplicate content pages.